-DESTINY LIFE CENTER, shall be based upon and shall at all times be consistent with the following creed and beliefs:
+DESTINY LIFE CHURCH, shall be based upon and shall at all times be consistent with the following creed and beliefs:

 A. THE SCRIPTURES.
 The Bible is the inspired Word of God, the product of Holy Men of old who spoke and wrote as they were moved by the Holy Spirit.
 The New Covenant as recorded in the New Testament, we accept as our infallible guide in matters pertaining to conduct and doctrine (II Timothy 3;16, I Thess.
 2:13, II Peter 1:21).

 B. THE GODHEAD.
 Our God is One, but manifested in three persons - the Father, the Son, and the Holy Spirit (Philippians 2:6, Matt.
 3:16-17).

 God the Father is greater than all; the Source of the Word (Logos) and the Begetter (Jn 14:28; Jn 16:28; Jn 1:14).

 Jesus is the Son of God, One with the Father, the Word flesh covered, the One Begotten, and has existed with the Father from the beginning (John 1:1; John 1:18; John 1;14; John 10:30).

 The Holy Spirit proceeds forth from both the Father and the Son and is eternal (John 15:26)

 C. MAN, HIS FALL AND REDEMPTION.
 Man is a created being, made in the likeness and image of God, but through Adam's transgression and fall, sin came in to the world.
 "All have sinned and come short of the glory of God."
 "As it is manifested to undo the work of the devil and gave His life and shed His blood to redeem and restore man back to God" (Romans 5:12; Rom.
 3;23; Rom.
 3: 9-10; I John 3:8; Galatians 3:13, 14).